The Last Supper

 Story Overview:

-On the night before he was crucified, Jesus celebrated one last Passover meal with his disciples.
-Jews ate this meal annually to celebrate God’s deliverance from Egyptian bondage.
-On this night, Jesus used elements of the meal to institute a new remembrance, bread to remember his body and wine to remember his blood.
+On the night before He was crucified, Jesus celebrated one last Passover meal with His disciples.
+Jews ate the meal annually to celebrate God’s deliverance from Egyptian bondage.
+On this particular night, Jesus used elements of the meal to institute a new remembrance, bread to remember His body and wine to remember His blood.
 From this time forward, the followers of Jesus would celebrate God’s deliverance from sin through Jesus.

 Background Study:

 The setting of the meal is bittersweet.
-On one hand, Jesus is excited to eat this last meal with the men who were close to him.
-On the other, one of the men, Judas, has already secretly met with the Pharisees and made the decision to betray Jesus.
+On one hand, Jesus was excited to eat this last meal with the men who were close to Him.
+On the other, one of the men, Judas, had already secretly met with the Pharisees and made the decision to betray Jesus.
 Jesus knew this, but the other disciples did not.

 There was a strict schedule for the Passover feast.
 The Passover lamb was sacrificed at a specific time on the fourteenth day of the first month on the Jewish calendar.
 (Leviticus 23:4-8).
 In this case, it was on Thursday of Passion Week.
 We will later learn that Jesus was crucified on Friday.